stacks-network/docs/_org/overview.md

 - Build a blockchain application in any Javascript framework.
 The platform does not require learning a new programming language or extending an existing application stack.

 - Use well-defined REST endpoints that simplify and encapsulate the blockchain backend.
-The Blockstack Javascript API reduces blockchain operations to familiar GET and PUT operations.
+The Blockstack Javascript API reduces blockchain-backed applications to familiar `GET` and `PUT` operations.

 - Access the Blockstack’s Naming System (BNS).
 The system has over 70K users that can immediately start using your application.